Glimepiride: 7 things you should know

 - Administer with breakfast or the first meal of the day.
 Try to take glimepiride at the same time each day.

 - Your doctor will advise you which dose to take.
 However, 1mg is usually the initial starting dose for those at increased risk for hypoglycemia (low blood sugar) such as the elderly or people with renal impairment.

 - Take glimepiride exactly as directed by your doctor.
 Taking more than directed could lead to potentially fatal hypoglycemia, taking less than directed may lead to high blood sugar levels (hyperglycemia) which can cause damage to the heart and blood vessels, kidneys, and eyes.
-Discuss a "Sick Day Plan" with your doctor before you get sick, as fever, infection, injury or surgery can all affect your blood sugar control.
+Discuss a "Sick Day Plan" with your doctor before you get sick because fever, infection, injury, or surgery can all affect your blood sugar control.

 - If you miss a dose of glimepiride, take it as soon as you remember, unless it is almost time for your next dose, then skip the missed dose and go back to your usual dosing schedule.

 - Do not drive or perform hazardous tasks if glimepiride makes you drowsy, light-headed, or dizzy.
 Avoid alcohol.

 - Ensure you wear an alert bracelet or carry a card that says you have diabetes and are taking glimepiride.

 - Follow the diet and exercise program given to you by your doctor.